larriant/thepheonixproject/openquestions.md

 67. How would you explain meta-rationality to your grandma?
 68. What is the role of discipline?
 Do we need it?
 69. What is Gaia?
 Is it a good way to look at the world?
-70. How can meta-rationality (a la chapman) complement meta-modernism? a la hanzi
+70. How can meta-rationality (a la chapman) complement meta-modernism? a la hanzi?
 71. How do we move beyond the map-territory metaphor?
 72. How does it relate to subject-object dichotomy?
 73. What media could best spread meta-modern thinking?